 - Filtering output from a different program.

-combines very well with other programs.
+grep combines very well with other programs.
 The last part of this

-how-to section gives you an example of how to use grep
+how-to section gives you an example of how to use grep to make a

 simple reporting tool.